WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 1. The map mapping:
    * The byte string ':method' to the byte string containing the request's method.
-   * The byte string ':url' to the byte string containing the request's effective request URI, which MUST be an absolute URL ({{terminology}}) with a scheme of "https".
    * For each request header field except for the `Host` header field, the header field's lowercase name as a byte string to the header field's value as a byte string.

-     Note: `Host` is excluded because it is already part of the effective request URI.
+     Note: `Host` is excluded because it is part of the effective request URI, which is represented outside of this map.
 1. The map mapping:
    * The byte string ':status' to the byte string containing the response's 3-digit status code, and